Mission and History

 Coro develops civic leaders by immersing them in rigorous, experiential, community-based leadership training.
-Coro Fellows are empowered to work effectively across sectors, catalyze systems, and accelerate positive change.
+Coro Fellows are equipped to work effectively across sectors, catalyze systems, and accelerate positive change.

 What is Coro?